 | Metric | Walmart Standard | Impact if Missed |

-| Order Defect Rate (ODR) | Below 2% | Excess cancellations risk suspension |
+| Cancellation Rate | ≤ 2% | High cancellations can lead to listing suppression or account suspension |

-| Customer Response Time (CRT) | Under 24 hours per inquiry | Slow responses reduce customer trust |
+| Seller Response Rate | Respond within 48 hours (≥ 80–95%) | Slow responses reduce trust and negatively affect account performance |

 Strong customer service improves trust, boosts reviews, and helps sellers win the Buy Box.
 Walmart rewards sellers who deliver a reliable shopping experience with more visibility and higher sales.